-Begin by reviewing the agenda and the assessed standard for this lesson: W.9-10.8.
-Explain that students begin with a research project check-in during which they examine their Student Research Plans and informally journal about their research progress and next steps.
+Begin by reviewing the agenda and the assessed standard for this lesson: W.11-12.8.
+Students begin the lesson with a research project check-in during which they examine their Student Research Plans and informally journal about their research progress and next steps.
 They then learn how to effectively plan for searches though a demonstration of how to select inquiry questions that focus research, how to determine the optimal location for finding resources, and how to choose key words or phrases that elicit an efficient search.
 From there, students discuss how these steps can contribute to finding credible, accessible, and relevant sources.
 Students then search for these sources using key words or phrases from their selected inquiry question and record notes on their Potential Sources Tool.

-Students look at the agenda.
+• Students look at the agenda.

-Distribute or ask students to take out their copies of the 10.3 Common Core Learning Standards Tool.
-Inform students that in this lesson they begin to work with a new standard: W.9-10.8.
-Ask students to individually read this standard on their tools and assess their familiarity with and mastery of it.
+Instruct students to take out their copies of the 11.3 Common Core Learning Standards Tool.
+Inform students that in this lesson they begin to work with a new standard: W.11-12.8.
+This standard is part of the 11.3.3 Rubric and Checklist.
+Instruct students to individually read this standard on their tools and assess their familiarity with and mastery of it.
+Provide students with the following definitions: task means "a definite piece of work assigned to, falling to, or expected of a person;" purpose means "an intended or desired result;" audience means "the people who watch, read, or listen to something;" and overreliance means "the state of being too dependent on someone or something."